JoseBlanca/franklin/doc/source/using_franklin.rst

 Cleaning sequence reads
 -----------------------

-franklin can clean sanger, 454 and illumina sequences.
+ngs_backbone can clean sanger, 454 and illumina sequences.
 This process usually involves vector and adaptor removal, bad quality regions trimming and short sequence filtering.
-There are three cleaning pipelines defined in franklin that are used depending on the platform and on the quality availability:
+There are three cleaning pipelines defined in ngs_backbone that are used depending on the platform and on the quality availability:

 long reads with quality
   for sanger and 454 sequences with quality information